Dakota-KessingerSoto/CS312-Group-Project/README.md

     Dakota Kessinger-Soto: [email: "fill-in-your-email"],

-    John McFall: [email: "fill-in-your-email"],
+    John McFall: [email: "jmcf521@colostate.edu"],

     Anthony Sargent: [email: "fill-in-your-email"],

 }

 This README file will serves as a guide for the whole project and will outline the details, requirements and implementations of the group project.
-This may include things like milestone team reports and other assignment requiremnts.
+This may include things like milestone team reports and other assignment requirements.